MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/trial-handoff.md

 # We're setting up your free Dynamics 365 Guides trial

 Your Microsoft Dynamics 365 Guides trial will be ready to use in about 5 minutes.
-In the meantime, use the following procedure to download the Dynamics 365 Guides PC authoring app so you'll be ready to start authoring right away.
+In the meantime, use the following procedure to download the Dynamics 365 Guides PC authoring app so you'll be ready to start authoring right away!

 ## Download the PC authoring app